 Through his work, he has developed a deep understanding of learning design and how to overcome the barriers to learning in organisations.
 He is passionate about supporting the development of performance through effective learning.
 Hence his company’s name, Plus One Learning.

 Mark is married and has two daughters in secondary school and is passionate about creating school environments where they’d thrive and grow, regardless of whether they are pupils, teachers or leaders.

-Mark was a finalist in the prestigious CIPD People Management Awards 2018 for Best Learning & Development initiative in Public/Third Sector.
+Mark’s work with Mile Cross Primary School over several years was recognised when he was announced as a finalist in the prestigious CIPD People Management Awards 2018 for Best Learning & Development initiative in Public/Third Sector.

 Mark’s track record in learning has been recognised with the award of Fellowship of the Learning Performance Institute.